justingamble/justingamble.github.io/about.md

 ## What else do you like to do for fun?

-I enjoy bicycling, playing chess, and dying alot in [Star Wars Battlefront](http://starwars.ea.com/starwars/battlefront).
+I enjoy bicycling, swimming, playing chess, and dying alot in [Star Wars Battlefront](http://starwars.ea.com/starwars/battlefront).

 [Go to the Home Page](/)